adam-power/k8s-examples/README.md

 The [prometheus](./prometheus/) folder contains a minimal Prometheus deployment, as well as example configs.

+## NetworkPolicy example

+The [networkpolicy](./networkpolicy/) folder contains an example that can be used to test whether a k8s cluster is enforcing NetworkPolicies.

 ## Utilities

 To start a test pod and attach to it, run the `test_pod.sh` script: